brian-arnold/SomaticVarCall/README.md

+# Overview

-Simple snakemake workflow to detect somatic variants in tumors.
+This is a simple snakemake workflow to detect somatic variants in tumors.
+It uses multi-sample (per patient) versions of Mutect2 and Strelka2, and reports the **intersection** of the two methods within the `intersect` subdirectory.

 At the moment, this code is optimized to run on Computer Science Department's HPC at Princeton University.
 To run, create

 1. A samples file (e.g. like ones in `samples_files` directory) that gives the location of BAM files, whether it's tumor/normal, and what patient it belongs to
 2. A config file (e.g. like ones in `config_files` directory), and specify this file within the `functions.py` module.
 This file also specifies the location of supplementary files needed for Mutect2.